tdworowy/kindle_highlights/md/Plato_The_Complete_Works_(Plato).md

       us to have been drinking rather too much at the Hermaea,

+      know better, my good friend, in a little while.
+The point which I should first wish to understand

       The point which I should first wish to understand is whether the pious or holy is beloved by the gods because it is holy, or holy because it is beloved of the gods.

       And yet I know that you are as much wiser than I am, as you are younger.
 But, as I was saying, revered friend, the abundance of your wisdom makes you lazy.